Open

 Eligible expenses

-- Consultant fees for market analysis.
+- Consultant fees for a business plan, financial plan, market analysis, and R&D studies

-- Travel and representation expenses.
+- Travel and representation expenses

 Eligible geographic areas